oloapinivad/MiLES/README.md

 - "ECMWF" -> this is to call the preprocessing of Z500 ad hoc for ECMWF data structure
 - "dataset_exp" -> this is simply an identifier for your experiments used by MiLES to create files and paths: if you have multiple ensemble members you should distinguish them from here
+- "ens_list" -> ensemble list of experiments from the same dataset: set to "NO" if using a single ensemble.
+Ensemble "mean" will be produced by the wrapper.
 - "std_clim" -> 1 to use standard ERAI 1979-2016 climatology, 0 for custom comparison.
 - "seasons" -> specify one or more of the 4 standard seasons using 3 characters
 - "tele" -> "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".